-Limit the use of sharp objects.
-Use needle-free injection systems whenever possible.
-Limit vein punctures and invasive procedures.
-Sharp objects Provide a sufficient number of containers to dispose of sharp objects at the point of care.
-Never fill the containers to more than three quarters full.
-Avoid the use of glass tubes for samples.
-Have the patient use a dedicated toilet whenever possible.
-If the patient cannot use the toilet, have him/her use a dedicated commode chair lined with sanitary bags to collect stool and urine.
-Management of Dispose of sanitary bags and their contents as set out in the "waste management" section. excreta • When emptying excreta into the toilet, minimize the risk of splashing and contamination of surfaces.
-Clean and disinfect the commode chair with a 5000 ppm sodium hypochlorite solution, ideally after every use but at least once per day.
-Whenever possible, use single-use containers for systems that suction respiratory and nasogastric secretions.
-ENVIRONMENTAL CLEA ANING, LINEN Use the following personal protective equipment: • An N-95 APR; Single-use eye protection: safety goggles or face shield; Single-use long-sleeved waterproof gown; Waterproof overshoes; Long-cuff nitrile gloves that fit properly and that are pulled over the wrists of the gown.
-Disinfection of the Personal protective equipment must be put on before entering and taken off before leaving the room, except for the N-95 APR, which must be taken off after leaving the room. environment Wear closed shoes that are resistant to sharp objects.
-Clean and disinfect surfaces at high risk of contamination and floors at least once a day.
-When soiled, use a germicidal detergent approved for hospital use (e.g. quaternary ammonium, stabilized hydrogen peroxide or chlorine solution).
-Do not spray disinfectants.
+ENVIRONMENTAL CLEANING, LINEN ENVIRONMENTAL CLEA Isinfection of the nvironment Use the collective equipment must be put on before entering and taken off before leaving the room, except for the N-95 APR, which must be taken off after leaving the room.
+Isinfection of the nvironment Clean and disinfect surfaces at high risk of contamination and floors at least once a day.
+When soi use a germicidal detergent approved for hospital use (e.g. quaternary ammonium, stabilized hydro peroxide or chlorine solution).
 Use a 5% bleach solution (sodium hypochlorite) with a concentration of 5000 ppm to disinfect surfaces or objects contaminated by blood or other body fluids.
 Use a 5000 ppm chlorine solution for the final disinfection.
-Cloths, rags and mop pads must be thrown out with the biomedical waste.
+Cloths, rags and mop pads used to disinfect the environment must be kept in closed waterproof bags.
+If the diagnosis is disconfirmed, they can be washed according to the usual procedures of the hospital.
+Cloths, rags and mop pads used to disinfect the environment of the patients with confirmed Ebola virus disease must be thrown away with the biomedical waste.
 Dishware Use disposable dishware and utensils.
-Linen Use disposable linen and bedding.
-WASTE MANAGEMENT Consider all waste as biomedical waste.
-Provide a large garbage can labelled biomedical waste in the patient's room, near the door, to collect used personal protective equipment, single-use medical equipment, dishware, bedding, etc. Waste management Dispose of biomedical waste daily.
+Linen For the suspected patients, all material usually washed in the laundry room (e.g. linen, bedding) must be kept in closed waterproof bags.
+If the diagnosis is disconfirmed, it can be washed according to the usual procedures of the hospital.
+If the diagnosis in confirmed, it must be thrown away.
+Designated hospitals Use of disposable material or throw it away after use.
+WASTE MANAGEMENT For suspected patients Consider all waste as biomedical waste.
+Provide a container labelled as biomedical waste doubled with a waterproof bag in the patient's room, near the door, to collect used personal protective equipment, single-use medical equipment, dishware, bedding, etc. Waste management Dispose of biomedical waste daily.
 At the room exit, place the waste in a leak-proof container for immediate transport to the processing location.
-The exterior of the leak-proof container must be disinfected immediately upon leaving the room.
-Treat waste according to the procedure for biomedical waste management set out in Section 2 of the regulations on biomedical waste in the Environment Quality Act (R.S.Q. c Q-2, r.12).
+If the diagnosis is disconfirmed, process articles according to the usual procedures of the hospital.
+For the confirmed patients Process waste according to the procedure for biomedical waste management set out in Section 2 of the regulations on biomedical waste in the Environment Quality Act (R.S.Q. c Q-2, r.12).
+Transport waste out of the hospital according to the regulations of Transportation of Dangerous Goods (TDG) (DORS/2014-152).

-OTHER ACTIVITIES Samples and laboratory tests Follow the recommendations for safely collecting specimens, and for safely handling and transporting laboratory specimens, set out in the document entitled Guide pour la gestion des demandes d'analyse provenant de patients chez qui une fièvre virale hémorragique est suspectée (LSPQ, 2014).
+OTHER ACTIVITIES OTHER ACTIVITIES Samples and laboratory tests Follow the recommendations for safely collecting specimens, and for safely handling and transporting laboratory specimens, set out in the document entitled Guide pour la gestion des demandes d'analyse provenant de patients chez qui une fièvre virale hémorragique est suspectée (LSPQ, 2014).
 The remains of a person who has died from Ebola virus disease must be handled in accordance with the Act Respecting Medical Laboratories, Organ and Tissue Conservation and the Disposal of Human Bodies (R.S.Q. c L-0.2).
-Wear personal protective equipment until the remains are in a leak-proof, sealed double bag.
-Human remains management The handling of human remains should be kept to a minimum.
+Wear personal protective equipment until the remains are in a leak-proof, sealed double bag. numan remains management The handling of human remains should be kept to a minimum.
 Do not perform an autopsy.
 The body should not be embalmed.
 It must be cremated immediately or placed in a leak-proof coffin for burial.
 A viewing is not permitted.
 While waiting for confirmation of a suspected Ebola virus disease case, the remains are placed in a leak-proof, sealed double bag.
 No preparing of the body is permitted.
-Contact management See table: Risk categories and management of the contacts of confirmed Ebola Virus Disease patients.
+Contact management See table: Risk categories and management of the contacts of confirmed Ebola virus disease patients.